|Opening Up Minds: engaging dialogue generated from argument maps

-Paul Piwek, The Open University (Lead research organisation)
+The Open University

-Svetlana Stoyanchev, Cambrige Research Laboratory, Toshiba Europe
+Svetlana Stoyanchev, Cambridge Research Laboratory, Toshiba Europe

-Tom Stafford, University of Sheffield
+Tom Stafford and Lotty Brand, University of Sheffield

-Andreas Vlachos, University of Cambridge
+Andreas Vlachos and Youmna Farag, University of Cambridge

 |Funder||Engineering and Physical Sciences Research Council (EPSRC Grant EP/T024666/1)|

-The idea is to design a dialogue system interface to existing databases of the arguments surrounding controversial topics such as Should the United Kingdom remain a member of the European Union? or Should all humans be vegan?.
-In particular, a user can have a Moral Maze style chat with the dialogue system.
+The project will develop a dialogue system interface to existing databases of the arguments surrounding controversial topics such as Should the United Kingdom remain a member of the European Union? or Should all humans be vegan?

+Users will be able to have a Moral Maze style chat with the dialogue system.
 Moral Maze is a longrunning popular BBC 4 Radio programme in which a panel discusses a controversial topic with the help of witnesses and a host who chairs the conversation.
 The dialogue system consists of a panel of Argumentation Bots (ArguBots) who present arguments for or against the topic under discussion (the pro and con ArguBots), a host ArguBot and a witness ArguBot (that can provide detailed evidence).
 The user is invited to join the panel and voice their views on the topic under discussion.
 Thus the user can explore what they thought and what others thought about the controversial topic.

 An important part of the projects will be to evaluate the effects on people's appreciation of the complexity of debate and attendant ability to comprehend the world from other people's point of view or perspective.